The Grooming Manual

-Most guys suffer from ingrown hairs and post-shave irritation from time to time.
-But black guys tend to have to deal with this skincare for men frustration more often.
-That’s because curly hairs are more likely to grow back into the skin after shaving.
+Ingrown hairs and post-shave irritation is no fun.
+Black men tend to have to deal with this skincare frustration more often than men from other backgrounds.
+That’s because tight, curly facial hairs are more likely to grow back into the skin after shaving.
 This leads to pain, bumps, and other skin irritation.

-If you’re sick of dealing with the frustration of shave irritation, what can you do?
-Focus on prevention.
-It’s the best way to save yourself from unnecessary pain and discomfort.
-Apply these 7 shaving tips for black men.
+If you’re sick of dealing with the frustration of shave irritation, these tips will help?
+Instead of just accepting the misery, focus on preventing all the itchy, bumpy, burny unpleasantness with these 7 shaving tips for black men.

 1 - Upgrade Your Razor